perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

         the integer RTTI.
     :param map:
-        the table of known RTTI and the corresponding type objects (see :ctype:`sipIntTypeClassMap`).
+        the table of known RTTI and the corresponding type objects (see :c:type:`sipIntTypeClassMap`).
 The entries in the table must be sorted in ascending order of RTTI.
     :param maplen:
         the number of entries in the table.